mjfos2r/TemplateTerraWorkflow/README.md

 - [shellcheck](https://www.shellcheck.net)

 ## Setup dev environment

+**Before anything else, rename this directory to whatever you want the name of your workflow/repo to be!**

 To get this all set up and groovy, simply ensure you have the dependencies listed above and execute `dev_setup.sh` Which does the following:
 1. deletes `.git` so that we can setup a clean local repo for your new project.